ge3626/quiz-app/README.md

 # quiz-app
- Make your own quiz using QuizBrain and play quiz game with python GUI
+ Make your own quiz using QuizBrain and play quiz game in python GUI